Quadratic Gating Mixture of Experts: Statistical Insights into Self-Attention: Introduction

+From equations~\eqref{eq:moe} and \eqref{eq:attention}, it can be seen that both MoE and self-attention are written as a softmax weighted sum of functions of the input.
+Thus, there have been some attempts to explore the connection between these two popular models in the literature. \\

+Recent work explores connections between self-attention and MoE frameworks by integrating MoE-inspired sparse routing into attention mechanisms and employing attention-based routing strategies within MoE models. \emph{SwitchHead} \citep{csordas2024switchhead} selectively routes queries to attention heads, significantly reducing computational and memory overhead, while \emph{Multi-Head MoE} \citep{wu2024multi} decouples experts from attention heads to enhance scalability. \emph{Mixture-of-Head (MoH)} \citep{jin2024moh} explicitly formalizes each head as an expert chosen by a learned router.
+Earlier approaches like \emph{Mixture of Attention Heads (MoA)} \citep{zhang2022moa} introduced per-token head mixtures as an alternative to uniform averaging, and \emph{Mixture of Softmax (MoS)} \citep{yang2018mos} aimed to overcome the expressiveness limitations of standard softmax attention distributions. \emph{MoEAtt} \citep{chen2023moeatt} further integrates attention-based routing with quadratic gating to provide greater flexibility in expert assignment.
+However, we notice that the aforementioned links between MoE and self-attention seem to be intuitive rather than rigorously derived.

+\textbf{Contributions.} Therefore, in this paper, we aim to establish a stronger relation between these two models with theoretical guarantee.
+Furthermore, we also provide a comprehensive convergence analysis of the resulting MoE model from that relation to offer new insight into the design of self-attention.
+Our contributions are three-fold and can be summarized as follows: \\

 \textbf{1.
-Connection between attention mechanism and quadratic gating MoE.} We begin by rigorously defining the MoE framework and the attention mechanism, highlighting the similarity in their formulations (see Definitions~\ref{def:moe} and ~\ref{def:attention}).
-Building on the similarity in their formulations, we unify these two popular concepts by introducing the Attention Gating Mixture of Experts framework (see Definition~\ref{def:attention_moe}).
-This framework specifically highlights that the MoE framework can be effectively formulated as an attention mechanism.
-In particular, we connect the concepts of \emph{query}, \emph{keys}, and \emph{values} from the attention mechanism to the MoE framework, creating a cohesive and robust unified model.
-We further demonstrate that the quadratic gating MoE is intrinsically linked to the self-attention mechanism, illustrating that it can be viewed as a special case within this unified framework (see Equation~\ref{eq:att_qpoly_gate}).
-This connection motivates us to study the quadratic gating MoE in more detail. \\
+Relation between self-attention mechanism and quadratic gating MoE.} Building on the similarity in the formulations of self-attention and MoE in equations~\eqref{eq:moe} and \eqref{eq:attention}, we unify these two popular concepts by showing that each row of a self-attention matrix can be represented as a quadratic gating MoE (see Proposition~\ref{prop:moe-attention}).
+This relation motivates us to study the quadratic gating MoE in more detail. \\